GridSpace/grid-apps/notes.md

 * popup warning when detect 3rd party storage blocked (chrome)
 * watch for changed part version to prompt re-import
-* re-used disk cached version of parts if not changed
+* re-used cached version of parts if unchanged
-* remap mouse/kbd to match onshape when running inside?
+* remap mouse/kbd to match onshape when iframed

 # CAM todo